vectorgrp/sil-kit-adapters-generic-linux-io/gpio/README.md

 +-------------------+
 ```

-**Note 1:** In order to avoid running the GLIO adapter as sudo, you should change the owner of the two character devices to you instead of root.
+**Note 1:** In order to avoid running the GLIO adapter as sudo, you should change the owner of the two GPIO chips to you instead of root.
 This can be done by the following command:
 ```
 sudo chown <new_owner> /dev/gpiochip*
 ```